PlasticRanger

 Price: PEX pipes, as established earlier, are more expensive than PVC pipes.
 This factor makes the PEX vs PVC comparison more confusing (however, it will be balanced out with lower installation cost).

 UV Intolerance: PEX is not tolerant of prolonged exposure to sunlight, limiting its application possibilities.
-It’s fine if installed indoors, but it can’t be kept above ground if installed outside.
+It’s fine if installed indoors but can’t be kept above ground if installed outside.

 What About CPVC and Copper Pipes?